zilishen/documentation/content/nim/monitoring/overview-metrics.md

 While the NGINX Agent is running on the host, it collects metrics at regular 15-second intervals.
 Metrics then are downsampled and sent to the Manager server once per minute.

-Instance Manager stores historical metrics data in an analytics database.
+NGINX Instance Manager stores historical metrics data in an analytics database.
 Metrics are aggregated and rolled-up as follows:

 - Data not older than 8 days are stored with best possible resolution (usually 1 min).
 - Data older than 8 days but not older than 30 days are stored with 5 min resolution.